-Status Indicators are used to show different states of external equipment connected to the display (for example: mathef), and mathef) and provides easy access to data transfer and diagnostic features of the display.
+Status Indicators are used to show different states of external equipment connected to the display (for example: , , and) and provides easy access to data transfer and diagnostic features of the display.

 CAN

 Technical support may request that you look at these screens for help in diagnosing a problem.